Rainbow Laces: How first campaign in 2013 got Premier League talking about gay footballers

 The partnership with Paddy Power was seen as more contentious but Lane and Stonewall chose to proceed with "a number of caveats".
 They wanted the bookmaker to demonstrate a level of allyship beyond having its name on the campaign.

 From there, it was "a mission for everybody" to get Rainbow Laces onto football's radar, according to Mallon.
-"We had to make it a movement rather than a one-off stunt.
+"We had to make it become that movement we'd spoken about, rather than a one-off stunt.

 "Looking back now, we absolutely did that - and it's something that the people involved should be very proud of."